cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 understands the same options as ``date``.

 You can also use named placeholders like ``{name}`` in the message strings.
-When using named placeholders pass the variables in an array using key/value pairs, for example ``['name' => 'Sara', 'age' => 12]``.
+When using named placeholders, pass the placeholder and replacement in an array using key/value pairs, for example ``['name' => 'Sara', 'age' => 12]``.

 Plurals